CallumMoss/Gambit-Chess-Engine/diary.md

+23/02/2025
+Pushed early attempts at promise scores

+18/02/2025
+Made a concrete plan for what to do and when

+05/02/2025 - 17/02/2025
+Working on assignments and looking for jobs

+04/02/2025 - 05/02/2025
+Began researching Maia chess and neural networks for move prediction.

 03/02/2025
 Implemented UCI option for using default or gambit search.
 Begun development on searched based on (for now a fixed) probability.